grnet/synnefo/docs/admin-guide.rst

 Configuration
 ~~~~~~~~~~~~~

-This can be done by changing only the settings of the snf-branding component.
+This can be done by modifing the settings provided by the snf-branding component
-The settings for the snf-branding application can be found inside the
+to match your service identity.
+The settings for the snf-branding application
-configuration file ``/etc/synnefo/15-snf-branding.conf`` on the nodes that have
+can be found inside the configuration file ``/etc/synnefo/15-snf-branding.conf``
-Astakos, Pithos and Cyclades installed.
+on the nodes that have Astakos, Pithos and Cyclades installed.

 By default, the global service name is "Synnefo" and the company name is
 "GRNET".
 These names and their respective logos and URLs are used throughout